dlukes/corpy/docs/guides/no_globals.rst

 that global state, accessing global variables it shouldn't, and you'd like to disentangle it.
 Where to begin?

-:func:`corpy.util.clean_env` to the rescue!
+:func:`corpy.util.no_globals` to the rescue!
 It allows you to run a block of code in a sanitized global environment (where the exact meaning of *sanitized* is fairly customizable).
 When using an IPython kernel, load the ``corpy`` extension, so that you can use the `cell/line magic command